 CMS updates the payments to IPFs annually.
 The base rate is updated using an IPF-specific market basket index, which measures the price increases of goods and services IPFs buy to produce patient care.
-The Affordable Care Act (ACA) requires that the annual update to the IPF payment rates be reduced by an adjustment for productivity, beginning in FY 2012.
-Beginning in FY 2015, the annual update to the base payment amount is further reduced by 2 percentage points for any IPF that fails to submit required quality data. ■
+The Affordable Care Act (ACA) requires that the annual update to the IPF payment rates be reduced by an adjustment for productivity.
+The annual update to the base payment amount is further reduced by 2 percentage points for any IPF that fails to submit required quality data.

 - Beneficiaries are also treated for psychiatric or alcohol- and drug-related conditions in regular beds in acute care hospitals.
-When this happens, the acute care hospital is paid under the acute care inpatient prospective payment system. - 2 The number of inpatient benefit days in the first benefit period is reduced for individuals who are in a Medicare participating IPF on their first day of entitlement to Medicare Part A. Beneficiaries are liable for a higher copayment for each lifetime reserve day-\$704 per day in 2020. - 3 This restriction, which was intended to limit the federal government's role in paying for long-term custodial care of beneficiaries with mental illnesses, applies only to services furnished in freestanding IPFs.
+When this happens, the acute care hospital is paid under the acute care inpatient prospective payment system. - 2 The number of inpatient benefit days in the first benefit period is reduced for individuals who are in a Medicare participating IPF on their first day of entitlement to Medicare Part A. Beneficiaries are liable for a higher copayment for each lifetime reserve day-\$800 per day in 2023. - This restriction, which was intended to limit the federal government's role in paying for long-term custodial care of beneficiaries with mental illnesses, applies only to services furnished in freestanding IPFs.
 The limitation does not apply to inpatient psychiatric services furnished in a specialized psychiatric unit of an acute care hospital, nor does it apply to psychiatric stays paid for under the acute care hospital prospective payment system.

-Table 1 The adjusted rate for IPFs is higher for earlier days of a patient's stay patient characteristics.
+Table 1 The adjusted rate for IPFs is higher for earlier days of a patient's stay